 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.9 Percentage of production volume where monitoring requirements for low-risk countries are fulfilled.
-Member undertakes additional activities to monitor suppliers Low-risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with national and international standards and laws.
+50-100% Low-risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with national and international standards and laws.
 Documentation of visits, notification of suppliers of FWF membership; posting of worker information sheets, completed questionnaires.
-2 2 0
+1 2 0

 Comment: Filippa K has fulfilled monitoring requirements for almost all low-risk suppliers, with some small exceptions being suppliers they are stopping production at.
-Additionally, at its main Portugese supplier, Filippa K together with two other FWF members and another NGO, conducted a wage analysis in 2016.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.10 Extra bonus indicator: in case FWF member company conducts full audits above the minimum required monitoring threshold.
-None FWF encourages all of its members to audit/monitor 100% of its production locations and rewards those members who conduct full audits above the minimum required monitoring threshold.
+Not applicable FWF encourages all of its members to audit/monitor 100% of its production locations and rewards those members who conduct full audits above the minimum required monitoring threshold.
 Production location information as provided to FWF and recent Audit Reports.
 N/A 3 0